ksclarke/vertx-functions-template/README.md

 # vertx-native-functions

 This is an experiment / work-in-progress.
-Nothing to see here yet.
+Nothing to see here (yet).

-### Prerequisites
+## Prerequisites

 The following must be installed prior to building this project: